Basitzaky/Embedded_System/Week 05/README.md

 # Example 1

-The program prints out values from 0 to 1023 (according to the position of the potentiometer)
+The program prints out values from 0 to 1023 (according to the position of the potentiometer).

 # Example 2